Asianovela Channel

 Asianovela Channel was a Philippine free-to-air television channel owned and operated by ABS-CBN Corporation.
 It was one of the former digital channels of ABS-CBN TV Plus.
-Its programming consisting of Korean dramas and Asian films dubbed in Filipino.
+Its programming consisting of Korean dramas and other Asian films dubbed in Filipino.
 The channel was launched on July 30, 2018.

 On June 1, 2020, Asianovela Channel replaced the channel space of ABS-CBN Sports and Action.
 On June 30, 2020, the channel ceased broadcasting permanently due to the alias cease-and-desist order (ACDO) issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida.
-On September 10, 2020, the frequency for Asianovela Channel (from channel 43) had been recalled by the NTC.
-In January 2022, the former frequency for Asianovela Channel was awarded to Apollo Quiboloy's Sonshine Media Network International (SMNI) until its 30-day suspension on December 19, 2023.
+On September 10, 2020, the frequency for Asianovela Channel (from channel 16 and 43) had been recalled by the NTC.
+In January 2022, the former temporary frequency for Asianovela Channel on UHF 43 was awarded to Apollo Quiboloy's Sonshine Media Network International (SMNI) until its 30-day suspension on December 19, 2023, whereas, on the same time, the former original frequency for Asianovela Channel on UHF 16 was awarded to Advanced Media Broadcasting System (AMBS) which is being used as the basis of its network, All TV, where it be later resuming the broadcast of several former Asianovela Channel programs since January 2, 2026.